Visiting Hours (Effective June 22, 2021)

 Approved Exceptions That Remain:

-- Emergency Center: No visitors for EC patients, but there are exceptions for end of life patients.
+- Emergency Center: There are exceptions for multiple people to visit end of life patients.

 - COVID-Positive Patients: Compassionate care situations for COVID-19 positive patients, including but not limited to end-of-life situations are recognized as valid circumstances under which visitors may be considered on a case-by case basis.
 They may be permitted one adult visitor over the age of 18 that will remain the same person throughout the duration of the patient’s admission.
 Duration of in-room visit will be no longer than 15 minutes.